dhiraj1996/divineTalkUI/README.md

 ## Additional Features

 - **Responsive Design:** The UI is fully responsive and works seamlessly across devices of all sizes.
+- **React-Router-Dom:** Also added the routing through react router dom on nav bar links for better routing.
 - **Custom Components:** Created modular, reusable components for consistency and scalability.
 - **Modern Styling:** Implemented clean and modern UI patterns for a visually appealing design.
 - **Fast Performance:** Optimized styling with Tailwind CSS, reducing unnecessary CSS bloat.

 ---